springernature/ux-elements-docs/springer/styleguide/typography.md

  <br />

 ### Georgia
-We use Georgia as our primary font for headings and the main body text.
-Georgia is pre-loaded onto most devices so it saves on performance.
+We use Georgia as our primary typeface for headings and the main body text.
+Georgia is pre-installed most personal computers so it does not

 ### System fonts
 We use system fonts or “native typography” for elements that are interactive, such as buttons, forms and navigation links.
 We also use it for secondary information such as meta data, author names, publication dates and article summaries.